SeunghyunOh-Daniel/RealTimePlot/README.md

-GUI_V2: Test for RealTime Plotting
+GUI for Test of RealTime Plotting
 - Make Basic GUI using tkinter
 - Test Basic plot
 - Make Plot attributes
 - Make Real-time dsp using numpy
 - Using Queue(FIFO) for sharing data
 - Down-sampling

-GUI_V3: Merge GUI, Plotting
+- Terminate entire gui

-- animation implement to
+- Possible to reset the plot